lijaack/Liri/README.md

 ## Getting Started
-you still need to install axios, dotenv, moment, and node-spotify-api in order to use Liri.
+you  need to install axios, dotenv, moment, and node-spotify-api in order to use Liri.

 ## How to use